Harpur Trust v Brazel: Changes to Holiday Calculations

 What does this mean for those who calculate holiday entitlement?

 This change means that the previous method of using 12.07% of a worker’s hours is no longer appropriate, as it can leave some in a worse off position.
-Now, holiday pay should be calculated based on the workers average earnings over the previous 52 working weeks.
-All workers will be entitled to 5.6 weeks leave.

 What remains the same?

-The above noted changes do not impact part-time workers, only part-year workers.
 Those who work part-time over the course of 52 weeks but for less hours or days than those in a full-time position should continue to have their holiday calculated on a pro-rata basis.
-Fixed term employees are also unaffected, as their holiday should also continue to be calculated pro-rata for the duration of their contract.

 If you need further clarification on the new rules for part year workers such as term time and zero hours staff or if you need further support on how to apply the “average method” please do get in touch.